 While testosterone isn’t directly responsible for erections, it stimulates receptors in the brain.
 After which, the brain neurons help produce nitric oxide, which is the chemical required for an erection.

 Contrary to popular belief, you don’t have to use a medicine, delay wipes, or other techniques to improve erectile dysfunction.
 Instead, you can improve erectile dysfunction naturally, as suggested by the Mayo Clinic.

 Medications such as Viagra are effective, but citrulline malate or L-citrulline supplements are an effective and more natural option.

 According to a study published in Urology,

-“Although less effective than phosphodiesterase type-5 enzyme inhibitors, at least in the short term, L-citrulline supplementation has been proved to be safe and psychologically well accepted by patients.
-Its role as an alternative treatment for mild to moderate ED, particularly in patients with a psychologically fear of phosphodiesterase type-5 enzyme inhibitors, deserves further research.”
+“Although less effective than phosphodiesterase type-5 enzyme inhibitors, at least in the short term, L-citrulline supplementation has been proven safe and psychologically well accepted by patients.
+Its role as an alternative treatment for mild to moderate ED, particularly in patients with a psychological fear of phosphodiesterase type-5 enzyme inhibitors, deserves further research.”

 Although you may need a prescription to help erectile dysfunction, as demonstrated here, you may see significant improvements simply by improving testosterone levels.